godbout/sleeplessmind.info/nanoc/content/writings/loneliness.md

 And more importantly, is it worthy?

-But if one is getting lonely with oneself, isn’t there some issues to solve there?
-If one cannot handle their own loneliness by themselves, why should anyone else take care of it?
+But if one is getting lonely with oneself, aren't there some issues to solve there?
+If one cannot handle their own loneliness, why should anyone else take care of it?
 And then become a bandaid.
 A patch anti-loneliness.

-And ultimately, be thrown in a trash.
+And to ultimately, be thrown in a trash.